Robust Bayesian variable selection with sub-harmonic priors: Prior distributions

 and $\phi_q(\cdot| \bm{\mu}, \bm{\Sigma})$ denotes the $q$-variate Gaussian density with mean vector $\bm{\mu}$ and covariance matrix $\bm{\Sigma}$.
 The prior \eqref{g-prior-1} clearly has a hierarchical structure and it can be interpreted a scale mixture of Zellner's $g$-priors.
-Similar priors have been considered by \cite{Liang-etal-2008} and \cite{Maruyama-George-2010} under the Gaussian linear regression setup.
+Similar priors have been considered by \cite{Liang-etal-2008} and \cite{Maruyama-George-2011} and others under the Gaussian linear regression setup.
 See Sub-Section \ref{sec:g-prior} below for a review of priors on $g$.
-For any fixed $h_g>0$ and $\nu>0$, the prior $p_{\bbe|\eta}(\bbe_{\bgm}|\{\eta_{\bgm},\nu\};h_g)$ is clearly a proper probability density, that is,
+Thanks to the simple form of $ \pig(g|\nu)$, the analytical integration is possible as